The LPP Code of Conduct

 In addition to the need to comply with the LPP Code of Conduct, we control the working conditions of our suppliers by subjecting them to regular audits carried out by representatives of our offices, as well as independent auditing companies.

-In 2023, as the only Polish clothing company, we joined the signatories of the International Accord Pakistan, aimed at improving safety and working conditions in clothing manufacturing facilities in Pakistan.
+In 2013, we became the only Polish clothing company to join the signatories of the International Accord, an initiative aimed at improving safety and working conditions in garment factories in Bangladesh.

 The International Accord is an agreement operating on behalf of the fashion industry to improve working conditions.
 It operates in Bangladesh and Pakistan, aiming for collective actions with trade unions to ensure workplace safety in factories.
 Over the 10 years of working with Accord in Bangladesh, we have implemented a series of activities to monitor the level of workplace safety in the sewing factories where our collections are produced.